12-Day Storybook Romania

 Accommodation: Casa de Oaspeti (or similar)

-Day 5: Sighișoara
+Day 5: Viscri and Sighișoara

 Accommodation: Sighișoara Hotel 3 (or similar)

-Included: Breakfast and Lunch
+Included: Lunch

 Day 6: Gura Humorului